activemerchant/active_merchant/SimplePay.md

 ### **purchase()**

-After sucessfull call, the response message will contain a :redirectURL, where the customer should be redirected, to finish the transaction.
+After sucessfull call, the response message will contain a *:redirectURL*, where the customer should be redirected, to finish the transaction.

 In case if collecting the card data, transaction is possible without redirection.
 [See auto method](#auto)